Hone logo

 Defining Custom Types in Go

-Go's type system allows you to define your own custom types based on existing ones.
-This is a powerful feature for creating more expressive and maintainable code by giving specific names to data with particular meanings.
+Go's type system allows you to define your own types based on existing ones.
+This is useful for adding semantic meaning to your code, enforcing constraints, and creating more readable and maintainable programs.
 This challenge will test your understanding of how to define and use custom types in Go.

 Problem Description